garnettr/dynamicPoster/README.md

 While working through my [Udemy Course](demy.com/course/understand-javascript/), I thought it would be a great idea to practice some of the skills I was learning.

 The initial idea for this project was to practice using Constructor Functions  -  I quickly realized that was overkill for this project
-(Yes I know this is a old pattern :sweat_smile: and you could/should use Class )
+(Yes I know this is a old pattern :sweat_smile: and you could/should use Class).

 **Before the code looked something like this:**